Keeping a Weather Eye on Sewage Treatment

 The UK is famous for its unpredictable weather, sitting as it does, under the ever-present Jet stream weather system.
 When the system flexes north, we tend to experience Mediterranean weather, when it swoops further south, we’re exposed to Arctic currents.
 But there’s evidence that our climate is becoming even more erratic – and that may have implications for your septic tank.

-As any cricket fan will attest, mid-July provided an example of extreme rainfall.
-Manchester is renowned for its tendency to rain but statistically, it expects around 64mm (two and a half inches) of rainfall every July.
+July 2023 provided one of many recent examples of extreme rainfall.
+Manchester is renowned for its tendency to rain but statistically, it can expect around 64mm (two and a half inches) of rainfall for the whole month of July.
 During the 4th Ashes Test at Old Trafford, a similar amount fell in a single weekend, leading to localised flooding and ruining England’s hopes of an Ashes victory.
 In nearby Preston, 80mm fell in a single day.

 Of course, we’ve always had blips like this in our weather – no-one would pretend otherwise.
 But what we’re only just beginning to appreciate is that instances like this appear to be happening more often.
 And how often do we see something ‘extreme’ happening before it starts to be considered ‘not extreme’?